top of page

 WHERE AND WHEN DOES THE TEAM PERFORM?

-times in front of almost 23,000 people.
+times in front of 29,000+ people.
 We mostly perform around Tulsa

 wherever/whenever we have the opportunity to do so in schools, parks, dance studios,

-clubs, restaurants, community, corporate and private events, and more!
+clubs, restaurants, community, corporate, public and private events, and more!
 We have also

-performed in OKC, Arkansas, Kansas, and even NYC!
+performed in OKC, Arkansas, Kansas, Wichita, and even NYC!
 We have a spreadsheet with the

 list of events and you can sign up for the ones you're available for and want to perform